fstnetwork/module-api/01-History/01-Fetch_Histories.md

 # Fetch Transaction Histories

-Get all transaction histories of the `address`.
+Get all transfer histories of your address.

 ## GraphQL API
 - Query String